printfjoby/Data-Sciene-Visa-Sucess-Prediction/README.md

 # Visa Success Predection

-Data set of a study abroad education consultency is used to train a model in order to predict the visa success rate.
+Data set of a study abroad education consultancy is used to train a model in order to predict the visa success rate.

 ### Importing libraries

     import pandas as pd
     import seaborn as sns
     from matplotlib import pyplot
-    from sklearn.externals import joblib`
+    from sklearn.externals import joblib

 ### Read processed data file